LaKabane/libtuntap/doc/compatibility.md

 On OpenBSD, the given MTU should be between 50 (ETHERMIN) and 16384 (TUNMRU).

 Source: /usr/src/sys/net/if_tun.{c,h}

+=== Linux

+On Linux, the given MTU should be between 68 and 65535.

 Limitation - Devices number
 ---------------------------